tiagogribeiro/cache-intersystems-studio-tools/README.md

 # Added Tools of Studio Caché - Intersystems
 Adding tools in studio Caché Intersystems

+**New Feature**
+- Create a class test from the options menu.
+- Open test class by the class of the

 Fork of https://github.com/intersystems-ru/cache-tort-git and adding tools for automatize proccess of developing

 - Import and compile all sources imported